make-all/tuya-local/README.md

 Support for heaters visually matching Andersson GSH 3.2 was added based on information from @awaismun on Issue #5.

 Support for Eurom Mon Soleil 600 ceiling heaters was added by @FeikoJoosten.
 It is possible that this support will also work for other models such as Mon Soleil 610 wall panel heaters, and others in the range.

+Support for Purline Hoti M100 heaters and Garden PAC pool heatpumps were added based on information from @Xeovar on Issue #11.

 ---